genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 Let's look at the options:

 1. **Group samples by** an experimental factor or condition that was specified in the metainfo of the samples.
-For example, if you have 6 samples - three of them are treated by compound X, and the rest three are untreated - the grouping factor will be the treatment procedure.
-If no grouping factor is available here, you should open your microarray assays in Metainfo Editor and specify a grouping factor in a new column.
+For example, if you have six samples — three of them are treated by compound X, and the rest three are untreated — the grouping factor will be the treatment procedure.
+If no grouping factor is available here, you should open your microarray assays in Metainfo editor and specify a grouping factor in a new column.
 2. **Control group** option.
 If you specify a control group, each group will be compared separately to that control group.
 If you do not specify a control group, each group will be compared against the average of all the other groups.

+If you specify one or more **confounding factors**, you can identify differentially expressed genes between tested groups of samples, while taking into account potential confounders, such as sex, age, laboratory, etc. In this case the detected gene expression changes are only caused by the factor of interest, for example treatment, while any possible effects of confounding factors are excluded.
+As confounding factors must be chosen according to metadata.

 Currently, only single-factor comparisons are supported.
-More complex experimental designs (confounding factors, batch effects, multi-factor analysis, etc.) will be supported in later versions of the application.
+More complex experimental designs (batch effects, multi-factor analysis, etc.) will be supported in later versions of the application.

-When the analysis in finished, you can explore the results in **Expression Navigator**.
+When the analysis in finished, you can explore the results in **Expression navigator**.

 .. image:: images/en_microarrays.png